Unveiling the Arcane: How Old Norse Gods Weave Magic into the Fabric of Reality

 Freyja: The Goddess of Love and War

 Freyja, another central figure in Norse mythology, embodies both love and war.
-She was a practitioner of seidr, teaching skills of divination and enchantment while emphasizing the feminine aspects of magic prevalent among the Norse people.
+She practiced seidr, teaching skills of divination and enchantment.
+Her work emphasizes the feminine aspects of magic prevalent among the Norse people.

 Thor: The God of Thunder and Protector